alwinb/Ess/README.md

 # Ess Expression Language

-Ess is an expression language for describing properties of data structures that are built up from primitive values and nested records.
+Ess is an expression language for describing properties of data structures.
-It supports the boolean algebra operations and optional and required record fields on top of primitive types, primitive values and numeric ranges.
+It can describe boolean combinations of records with optional and required fields on top of primitive types, numerical ranges and singleton values as types.

 ## Motivation

 The motivation for this project is to investigate semantic rather than proof theoretic approaches for implementing type systems; to develop new data structures for representing types, and to use the concept of **canonical representation** to decide type equivalence and subtype relationships.

+In Ess, type expressions are compiled to a reduced and ordered decision tree datastructure.
+These decision trees uniquely represent the semantics of an Ess expression.
+This means that for any two Ess expressions, if they compile to the same decision tree, then the expressions are semantically equivalent.

+This approach is inspired by use of Binary Decision Diagrams to compute equivalence of expressions in propositional logic; and the use of Deterministic Finite Automata to compute equivalence of regular expressions.
+Ess however does not compile expressions to classic BDDs but instead it uses a decision tree datastructure that is specifically designed for the Ess language itself.

-In Ess, type expressions are compiled to a decision tree datastructure that has a reduced, ordered variant to achieve canonical representation.
-This effectively turns the compiler into a theorem prover that can be used to decide equivalence of type expressions.
-Since the Ess language includes the boolean algebra operations, it can also be used to compute subtype relationships.
+This technique effectively turns the compiler into a theorem prover for the Ess language.
+And since Ess can express boolean combinations, it can also be used to compute subtype relationships.

 [bdd]: https://en.wikipedia.org/wiki/Binary_decision_diagram

 ## Syntax

-### Basics

 Primitives: